Hoyt Curtin: The Adventures of Jonny Quest

 Curtin composed the music for the 1964 Jonny Quest television series.
 In a 1999 interview Curtin said, "My pianist, Jack Cookerly, invented the synthesizer as we know it for Jonny Quest.
 It was made of orange crates with a keyboard and thousands of vacuum tubes!"

 Curtin recalled the Jonny Quest recording sessions took place at the Hollywood RCA studios using "...a regular jazz band of 4 trumpets, 6 trombones, 5 woodwind doublers, 5-man rhythm section including percussion.
 Alvin Stoller or Frankie Capp usually played drums.
 I always tried to get the same guys where possible.
 They were the ones who could swing and read like demons".

 Curtin said his Jonny Quest theme was a real test of the trombonists.
 "I wrote it in a killer key because I know how to play trombone and I know the hardest place to play is all of the unknown, odd positions.
 There wasn't anything open.
 Just murder, E-flat minor".
 He said during the session the trombonists "Killed themselves because nobody wanted to make a mistake.
 Nobody wanted to get carved."

 Matty's Funnies with Beany and Cecil

-Animator Bob Clampett had left MGM to create his own cartoons.
+Animator Bob Clampett had left Warner Brothers to create his own cartoons.
 He contracted with Mattel Toys to produce toys designed around Clampett's new characters Beany and Cecil which would be promoted in the new animated show.
 Clampett hired Curtin in 1962 to write and produce the show's theme song.